6. Project Models to Multiple Scenarios

 fitted_model_maxnet$continuous_variables

-When predicting for other times, you can assume that some variables
+When predicting to other times, some variables could be static (i.e.,

 # Import raster layers (same used to calibrate and fit final models)